 Pink is also thought to be the gentler side of red and might be a good choice if your relationship is in the strong LIKE stage.

-Pink roses to grow in your garden: Beverly Hybrid Tea is a new beautiful, fragrant and extremely hardy pink rose.
+Pink roses to grow in your garden: Beverly Hybrid Tea is a new beautiful, fragrant, and extremely hardy pink rose.
+Another amazing pink rose is Quietness – a very hardy Buck rose.

 Giving a bouquet of orange roses could be a sign of emerging romantic feelings and the desire to move a relationship beyond the stage of friendship.